robertkowalski/magnolia-cli/README.md

 Install the package **globally**

-`npm install magnolia-cli -g`
+`npm --registry=https://npm.magnolia-cms.com/repository/npm install @magnolia/cli -g`

-or build it with `npm pack` and then install it from locale source e.g.
+or checkout the code, build it with `npm pack` and finally install it from locale source e.g.

-`npm install /path/to/source/magnolia-cli-1.0.0.tgz -g` (not working yet, instead use one from Magnolia npm repository:
+`npm install /path/to/source/magnolia-cli-1.0.0.tgz -g`
-`npm --registry=https://npm.magnolia-cms.com/repository/npm install @magnolia/cli -g`)

 ## Usage ##